Second Session, 43rd Parliament

 I hope the House will make them feel very welcome.

 Hon.
 Brittny Anderson: I look up, and I have a few friends in the gallery.
-We have Louise Wallace Richmond and her husband David Richmond from Salmon Arm.
+We have Louise Wallace Richmond and her husband, David Richmond, from Salmon Arm.
 They are down for UBCM advocacy days.
-We’ve had some great meetings so far, and so I hope that you enjoy when you’re meeting with UBCM.
-Their work is so critically important across our province.

 [10:10 a.m.]

 Of course, we have the mayor of Tumbler Ridge, Darryl Krakowka.
 He has done so much for his community in such an incredibly difficult time.
-So it’s really wonderful that all of our caucus have been able to spend time with Darryl this week.
+So it’s really wonderful that all of our caucus has been able to spend time with Darryl this week.

 I hope that you’ll make my friends in the gallery feel very welcome.

 Hon.
-Bowinn Ma: We’re joined in the gallery today by Miles Bissky, visiting all the way from Hope, British Columbia.
+Bowinn Ma: We’re joined in the gallery today by Miles Bisske, visiting all the way from Hope, British Columbia.
 He enjoyed it so much the last few times that he visited us to watch question period that he has decided to make it an annual appearance.
 I’m not entirely sure why, but I noticed that this year he is not joined by his family, so I guess there’s some disagreement in that family about whether this is a good place to spend their time.

 Would the House please join me in making Miles, at least, feel very, very welcome.